PrateekKumarRai1402/aryabhatta/README.md

-# Aryabhatta Units
+# Aryabhatta

-Aryabhatta Units is a lightweight Python library for unit conversions, inspired by the legacy of Aryabhata.
+Aryabhatta  is a lightweight Python library for unit conversions, inspired by the legacy of Aryabhata.

 ## Supported Categories
 - Length